-The treatment consists out of three phases.
+The treatment consists out of several phases.
 It looks as if the stem cell transplantation is what it's all about, but actually that is only part of phase two.
 A rather important part, but also a part that doesn't take that much time.
 The road towards the transplantation and the recovery and maintenance afterwards are playing a more bigger role in this.

 The three phases:

 Phase 1 (Jan 15th till Apr 11th 2019)

 A 12 week induction chemotherapy with Velcade injections and medication with powders and pills;

 Phase 2 (Apr 12th till May 16th 2019)

 The mobilisation and harvest of stem cells followed by high dose chemotherapy for killing the majority of the bone marrow, and eventually the stem cell transplantation;

 Phase 3 (as of May 16th 2019)